Skip to main content

 In general, any expensive feature or additional structures that makes your home and property more "niche" will likely limit the number of prospective buyers when it comes time to sell, which may result in you needing to lower your future asking price.

-Another factor that will play a big part on your return on investment is the length of time you;re planning on staying in the house.
+Another factor that will play a big part on your return on investment is the length of time you're planning on staying in the house.
 Appliances and modern home design, architecture, and materials are continuing to grow more and more energy efficient, which can play a BIG role in your overall heating, utility, and energy bills.

 When you build a house, you'll pick out the appliances yourself.
 So if you're planning on staying in your custom built home for 10, 15 or 20 years, then you could save a substantial amount by "going green."
 Bonus: some states offer rebates or tax incentives for environmentally friendly features, like solar panels.
 Consider checking with a green builder in your area for more details.

 Not quite.
 This line of thinking can be dangerous to your body, mind, AND wallet.
 If you have time that you can allot to easy aspects of building a home, and you're familiar with the type of work, feel free to pick up a hammer.
-But remember - time is money, and unfortunately the more a job costs a professional to do, the more of your time it's likely to take.
+But remember—time is money, and unfortunately the more a job costs a professional to do, the more of your time it's likely to take.
 Before you start tackling any aspects of building a home, put in some research.
 There are a lot of things an expert automatically takes into account that the average person wouldn't know.

 If you're unsure as to whether you can tackle a project, opt for the professional route.
 In general, you'll spend more money hiring someone to fix any damage done by DIY-ing than you would have spent if you had paid someone from the start.

 As you might expect, most contractors will ask for a down payment up front to secure your spot on their schedule or purchase materials for your job in advance.
 Depending on the job, subsequent payments are generally tied to job progress.
-However,asking for a large down payment is a big red flag.
-Down payment amounts and percentages will vary by contractor and job, but in general,look closely at down payments over 20-25% of the contract price.
+However, asking for a large down payment is a big red flag.
+Down payment amounts and percentages will vary by contractor and job, but in general, look closely at down payments over 20-25% of the contract price.

 To help protect consumers, many states have issued guidance or even enacted laws surrounding this matter.
 For example, Maryland's Home Improvement Commission states that homebuilders should "pay no more than one-third of the contract price as down payment."
 California law states that home improvement down payments cannot exceed $1,000 or 10% of the contract price.
 Your local consumer agency or the agency that issues contracts and licenses can provide applicable limits in your state.

 Down payment percentages are often negotiable.
-If you’re feeling unsure, ask your contractor for more details and see if they’d be willing to establish payment schedules as certain milestones.
+If you're feeling unsure, ask your contractor for more details and see if they'd be willing to establish payment schedules at certain milestones.
 Most importantly, before you hire a contractor, do your research.
-Read Forbes’ How To Hire A General Contractor: Checklist And Tips for more insight.
+Read Forbes' How To Hire A General Contractor: Checklist And Tips for more insight.

 WaFd Bank is Here to Help